TRUEPIC BLOG

 We saw this too.

-The Truepic investigation determined that the images and device originated from a sophisticated actor, likely a fraud ring, employing advanced fraud techniques to spoof locations.
+The Truepic investigation determined that the images and device originated from a sophisticated actor, involved in a fraud ring, employing advanced fraud techniques to spoof locations.
 The fraudulent images were actually coming from Eastern Europe, not the United States.
 This sophisticated group of fraudsters went to great lengths to cover tracks, such as printing out fake signage to hang on the exterior of their buildings and using advanced spoofing techniques to try and hide their location.

 The review also uncovered that commonalities such as the device profile and location had submitted similar fabricated images to eight other clients in the same industry within the same period of time.
 Such cases illustrate that fraudsters rarely target a single institution; instead, they exploit their investments in fake personas, businesses, and techniques to attack as many enterprises as possible within a sector, usually in a compressed time period.